Rakibul73/rtc_project_frontend/README.md

 > The main codebase is private as it is currently in production at PSTU.
+You can view the website https://csit.pstu.ac.bd:7020
 <div align="center">
   <h1>🌟 PSTU RTC Project Management (Frontend)🌟 </h1>